A health care system addressing financial well-being as a key driver of family and child health.

 Too many eligible families have never heard of the EITC and other anti-poverty government programs.

-StreetCred advertises eligibility for government assistance programs like the EITC in hospitals, clinics, and surrounding communities.
+StreetCred uses trusted relationships to educate families about eligibility for government assistance programs like the EITC in hospitals, clinics, and surrounding communities.

 Filing taxes and filling out pages of complicated applications for government assistance can be confusing.

-StreetCred’s staff and volunteers are well-trained by local partners and IRS-sponsored curricula to walk families through filing taxes and complicated applications.
+StreetCred’s staff and volunteers are well-trained by partner financial capabilities organizations and certified by the IRS to walk families through filing taxes and other financial processes.

 StreetCred’s services are free.

-Tax prep sites and local government offices are often inaccessible.
-Think: transportation problems, inflexible hours at low-paying jobs, limited child care, and inconvenient hours of operation at gov’t-run offices.
+Free community resources can be challenging to access.
+Think: transportation problems, inflexible hours at low-paying jobs, limited child care, and inconvenient hours of operation.

 StreetCred is convenient.
 We bring services to families in a trusted, frequented location: the pediatrician’s office.
-Get excited for multi-tasking in the doctor’s waiting room! #2birds1stone.
+We offer in-person, over-the-phone/video, and online services to maximize options.

 Chief of Pediatrics, Boston Medical Center